andrewtryder/Supybot-Titler/README.md

 to fork the code, add in your function, and I'll be happy to merge.

 STATUS: Working but I'm sure bugs are present.
 Try if you want.
 Submit to me any logs/errors and I'll look at them.
+Also, at the present time, I have the public portion of this disabled.
+You can easily uncomment this to get it working or use the 'titler' command in public or private.
+This will remain the default until I've reached a point that I feel it's stable enough to ship with it on.

 Setting up
 ==========